AI inference should run

 Open Source, Open Future

-Every project in the Cognisoc ecosystem is open source under MIT or Apache-2.0 licenses.
+Every project in the Cognisoc ecosystem is open source under the MIT license.
 We believe the infrastructure layer for AI inference should be a public good — not a proprietary moat.

 We welcome contributions from developers, researchers, and organizations who share our vision of democratizing LLM inference.
 Whether it's adding a new model architecture to unillm, improving mobile performance in llamafu, or writing educational content for zigllm — there's a place for you.